 This does not detract from the importance of BI analysts, as they are the ones who would uncover trends and trends in a company’s historical data.
 Arguably, BI analysts explore past trends, while Data Scientists find predictors and meaning behind those trends.
 In this way, data scientists help companies mitigate the uncertainties of the future by providing them with valuable information, such as hierarchy, costs, risk forecasts, and more.

 BI is all about answering questions that might not seem obvious in a business unit.
 They help visualize the relationships between various variables but do not predict them exactly.
-As has been mentioned, BI is about the “what” of business, and is not easy to gain new meaning or apply insights to new data.
+BI is about the “what” of business and is not easy to gain new meaning or apply insights to new data.
 Because BI traditionally used records stored in relational databases, the structure of the database was intrinsically linked to the types of questions it could answer.

 Data science, on the other hand, follows a different path than BI because it relies on predictive analytics, using more explicitly the statistical method.
 Unlike simply looking for models, data scientists conduct experiments and hypotheses to reach the “why” and “how” aspects of a problem.
 A data scientist profile would combine statistics, computer science, and business understanding.
 Even more attention to applied statistics.